 In multi-ethnic Luanda, a place of ‘savage capitalism’, Bakongo men and especially women found success in trade, virtually all of which is unregulated, and hugely dependent on untaxed and pilfered merchandise.
-Other Angolans have resented this, and during the war scapegoated Bakongo as ‘Zairians’, implying both illegitimate citizenship and unfairly gained wealth.
-In January 1993 armed civilians killed over sixty Bakongo in Luanda marketplaces.
+Other Angolans resented this, and during the war scapegoated Bakongo as ‘Zairians’, implying both illegitimate citizenship and unfairly gained wealth.
+In January 1993 armed civilians killed over 60 Bakongo in Luanda marketplaces.
 Police and judicial protection of Bakongo people was at best half-hearted.
 A Bakongo-based movement, Movimento para Auto-Determinação de Bakongo (MAKO), with an active armed wing, emerged in the early 1990s, advocating an independent Bakongo federation including Cabinda.
-It has since dissolved, and the main separatist militants are now organized under the Front for the Liberation of the Enclave of Cabinda (FLEC) and its various splinter factions.
+It has since dissolved, and the main separatist militants are organized under the FLEC and its various splinter factions.

-From March 2006, an umbrella organisation, the Cabinda Forum for Dialogue (FDC), entered into discussions with the government.
-In July 2006, the government banned one element of the FDC: Cabinda’s only human rights organisation, Mpalabanda.
+From March 2006, an umbrella organization, the Cabinda Forum for Dialogue (FDC), entered into discussions with the government.
+In July 2006, the government banned one element of the FDC: Cabinda’s only human rights organization, Mpalabanda.
 In August one Cabindan rebel leader signed a separate peace with the government that was disavowed by other Cabindan factions.
-The head of Mpalabanda was arrested in September 2006 and released one month later pending trial for ‘instigating, inciting and condoning crimes against the security of the state'.
-Chevron, the largest oil operator in Cabinda, conceals the amount of their payments to the Angolan government.
-NGOs criticize the oil giant for contributing to graft that only fuels resentment among the impoverished Cabindan population.
+The head of Mpalabanda was arrested in September 2006 and released one month later, pending trial for ‘instigating, inciting and condoning crimes against the security of the state’.
+In 2011 the organisation submitted a petition calling for their appeal of the ban to be heard without delay; the case has yet to be resolved.

 Minorities and indigenous peoples in